STAND. COM. REP. NO. 610

 Speaker, House of Representatives

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE ECONOMY,"
+"A BILL FOR AN ACT RELATING TO THE UNIFORM INFORMATION PRACTICES ACT,"

-As affirmed by the records of votes of the members of your Committees on Labor, Culture and the Arts and Energy, Economic Development, and Tourism that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1507, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1507, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 287, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 287, H.D.
+1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary,